Muhammad-Al-Halaby/Competitive-Programming/Competitive-Programming/Topics/Binomial Coefficients and Permutations.md

 }
 ```

-# nCK and nPr with preprocessing
+# nCk and nPr with preprocessing
 ```cpp
 #define modulo ll (1e9 + 7)